Connect with others who understand.

 • Nausea, vomiting, or diarrhea

-Talk to your health care team if you need training on how to use an epinephrine injector.
+Don’t hesitate to use an epinephrine auto-injector if you have symptoms of anaphylaxis.
+Use it right away, and seek emergency care.
+Talk with your healthcare team if you need training on how to use an epinephrine injector.

 • Itchy or runny nose or sneezing